 Gather the ingredients.

-Pour the juices, grenadine, and bitters into a cocktail shaker filled with ice.
+Pour the juices and grenadine into a cocktail shaker filled with ice.

-- Bartenders and party hosts may want to consider offering the Cinderella to guests who don't drink alcohol, and designated drivers.
+Bartenders and party hosts may want to consider offering the Cinderella to designated drivers and guests who don't drink alcohol.
 It's far more interesting than a glass of Coke or a cup of coffee, and the taste is one that almost everyone will enjoy.

-- Adjust the ratios.
-When adjusting the serving size, keep the three juices equal and use twice as much soda as you do one of the juices.
+- Adjust the serving size.
+When increasing the recipe, maintain the ingredient ratios; keep the three juices equal and use twice as much soda as the amount of one of the juices (2 to 1).
 Sweeten it to taste by adding more or less grenadine.

 - Make it fancy.
 For a more elegant Cinderella, cut all of the juices and ginger ale in half and serve it in a chilled cocktail glass.
 It's a classy way to allow all of your guests to feel like they're part of the crowd—even those who aren't drinking alcohol.
-Everyone deserves a great drink!
-Or, alternately, keep the one- and two-ounce pours and simply divide the shaker into two or more cocktail glasses.
+Or, alternatively, keep the 1- and 2-ounce pours and simply divide the shaker into two or more cocktail glasses.

 - Serve it in a pitcher.
-The Cinderella is a fabulous pitcher drink and most of it can be mixed ahead of time; you can even keep a pitcher in the refrigerator.
+The Cinderella is a fabulous pitcher drink, and most of it can be mixed ahead of time; you can even keep a pitcher in the refrigerator.
 The key to transforming this into a pitcher drink is to add the ginger ale just before serving.
-Mix the juices, grenadine, and bitters with ice in your serving pitcher, leaving room for the ginger ale and more ice.
+Mix the juices and grenadine with ice in your serving pitcher, leaving room for the ginger ale and more ice.
 Stir and store it in the fridge until needed.
 Before serving, add fresh ice and top the pitcher with ginger ale.

 - Make it a punch.
-The Cinderella is a fabulous addition to any party and it's fun for kids and adults alike.
-To create the punch, simply follow the suggestions for a pitcher and increase the volume to fit the size of your party.
+The Cinderella is a fabulous addition to any party, and it's fun for kids and adults alike.
+To create the punch, simply follow the suggestions for a pitcher and increase the volume to fit the size of your gathering.

 - Dress it up.
 The Cinderella is nice with a variety of seasonal fruits floating in the drink and an ice ring adds to the presentation.
 You might even consider freezing fruit or herbs inside the ice.